Albert Spalding

-Albert Goodwill Spalding (September 2, 1849 – September 9, 1915) was an American pitcher, manager, and executive in the early years of professional baseball, and the co-founder of A.G.
-Spalding sporting goods company.
-He was born and raised in Byron, Illinois yet graduated from Rockford Central High School in Rockford, Illinois.
+Albert Goodwill Spalding (September 2, 1850 – September 9, 1915) was an American pitcher, manager, and executive in the early years of professional baseball, and the co-founder of the Spalding sporting goods company.
+He was born and raised in Byron, Illinois, yet graduated from Rockford Central High School in Rockford, Illinois.
 He played major league baseball between 1871 and 1878.
 Spalding set a trend when he started wearing a baseball glove.

 After his retirement as a player, Spalding remained active with the Chicago White Stockings as president and part-owner.
 In the 1880s, he took players on the first world tour of baseball.
 With William Hulbert, Spalding organized the National League.
 He later called for the commission that investigated the origins of baseball and falsely credited Abner Doubleday with creating the game.

 He was inducted into the Baseball Hall of Fame in 1939.

 Baseball career

 Player

 Having played baseball throughout his youth, Spalding first played competitively with the Rockford Pioneers, a youth team, which he joined in 1865.
 After pitching his team to a 26–2 victory over a local men's amateur team (the Mercantiles), he was approached at the age of 15 by the Rockford Forest Citys, for whom he played for five years.
 Following the formation of baseball's first professional organization, the National Association of Professional Base Ball Players (which became known as the National Association, the Association, or NA) in 1871, Spalding joined the Boston Red Stockings (precursor club to the modern Atlanta Braves) and was highly successful; winning 206 games (and losing only 53) as a pitcher and batting .323 as a hitter.

 William Hulbert, principal owner of the Chicago White Stockings, did not like the loose organization of the National Association and the gambling element that influenced it, so he decided to create a new organization, which he dubbed the National League of Baseball Clubs.
 To aid him in this venture, Hulbert enlisted the help of Spalding.
 Playing to the pitcher's desire to return to his Midwestern roots and challenging Spalding's integrity, Hulbert convinced Spalding to sign a contract to play for the White Stockings (now known as the Chicago Cubs) in 1876.
 Spalding then coaxed teammates Deacon White, Ross Barnes and Cal McVey, as well as Philadelphia Athletics players Cap Anson and Bob Addy, to sign with Chicago.
 This was all done under complete secrecy during the playing season because players were all free agents in those days and they did not want their current club and especially the fans to know they were leaving to play elsewhere the next year.
 News of the signings by the Boston and Philadelphia players leaked to the press before the season ended and all of them faced verbal abuse and physical threats from the fans of those cities.